Ruling LDF, opposition UDF in war of words in Kerala Assembly over drug menace | Politics

 When the Congress-led UDF members also stood up from their seats and raised their voices, the House witnessed noisy scenes for some minutes.

-Later, Speaker A N Shamseer declared the House as adjourned for the day after cutting short other scheduled businesses.
+Later, the Speaker declared the House as adjourned for the day after cutting short other scheduled businesses.

-Earlier, Mathew Kuzhalnadan (Congress) raised the drug menace issue citing some recent incidents during zero hour and demanded a discussion after putting on hold other businesses.
+The UDF members later told the media outside the House that the Left government's fight against drug menace has been limited to just campaigns and it has failed to take any effective action against the mafia.

-Among various incidents, he pointed to the recent startling revelation by a high school girl that she was allegedly trapped by the drug mafia by giving biscuits laced with an addictive substance and later forced to become a carrier of contrabands in Azhiyoor in Kozhikode.
+The drug mafia is thriving in the state with the support of ruling party leaders, they further alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)